His Eminence Metropolitan HILARION of Eastern America and New York,

 On December 10, 1984, His Eminence Metropolitan Philaret (Voznesensky, +1985) and nine other bishops officiated at the consecration of Hieromonk Hilarion to the episcopacy.
 As Bishop of Manhattan, Vladyka Hilarion was also responsible for the parishes of Pennsylvania, and was also appointed the Deputy Secretary of the Synod of Bishops by the Council of Bishops.
 Ten years later, thanks to the archpastoral efforts of Bishop Hilarion, the number of parishes in the Eastern American Diocese grew to 64.
 Visiting parish after parish, Vladyka drew the love and respect of all those who met him.
 Holding a position of responsibility in the administrative center of the Church Abroad, Vladyka Hilaron was also an active participant in the main events of its history.
 In 1995, Bishop Hilarion was given the title Bishop of Washington as he continued to live in New York, but due to problems in the Diocese of Australia and New Zealand after the retirement of the ailing Archbishop Paul (Pavlov), and in recognition of his exception pastoral talents, Vladyka Hilarion was elevated to the rank of archbishop and appointed Ruling Bishop of the Diocese of Sydney, Australia and New Zealand.

 In 2003, Vladyka Hilarion was awarded the right to wear the diamond cross.
 During the Council of Bishops of the Russian Orthodox Church Outside of Russia in 2006, he was appointed First Deputy President of the Synod of Bishops.
 In 2008, following the repose of His Eminence Metropolitan Laurus, Archbishop Hilarion was elected First Hierarch of the Russian Orthodox Church Outside of Russia and Metropolitan of Eastern America and New York, a post he has filled while continuing to be Ruling Bishop of the Diocese of Australia and New Zealand.
-On the 5th of March 2018 Vladyka Hilarion gave his blessing upon the Holy Orthodox Order of Saint George the Great Martyr and became its first Supreme Spiritual Advisor.
+On the 15th of October 2019 His Eminence Metropolitan Hilarion gave his formal blessing to the Order in the form of an official document under his signature and seal becoming the Order’s first Supreme Spiritual Advisor.

 Authorities and Responsibilities of the Supreme Spiritual Advisor